tarantool/doc/doc/enterprise/flight_recorder.rst

 The flight recorder is disabled by default and can be enabled and configured for a specific Tarantool instance.
 To enable the flight recorder, set the :ref:`flightrec.enabled <configuration_reference_flightrec_enabled>` configuration option to ``true``.
-This option is dynamic and can be changed at runtime.

-..  literalinclude:: /code_snippets/snippets/replication/instances.enabled/flightrec/config.yaml
+..  literalinclude:: /code_snippets/snippets/config/instances.enabled/flightrec/config.yaml
     :language: yaml
     :start-at: flightrec:
     :end-at: enabled: true